Inspection Station Cap Information

 Does the inspection station cap have an impact on all inspection station types?

 No. The inspection station cap only applies to official public emissions inspection stations.

 What if there is an application for an emissions inspection station license in a county where the maximum number of stations has been reached?

 The applicant will be placed on a waiting list in chronological order, according to the date the application was received.
 You can view the current list of the maximum number of facilities per county.

-Does an applicant have to be registered as a repair shop in order to be placed on the waiting list?
+Do I have to be registered as a repair shop in order to be placed on the waiting list?

 No, a current repair shop registration is not required to be placed on the waiting list.

 If the DMV refuses to accept an application for an emissions inspection station license, are any of the fees returned to the applicant?

 Yes.
 If an application is not accepted, the appropriate license and application fees will be returned to the applicant.

 If I have an emissions inspection station license, can the person who buys my business apply to become an emissions inspection station?